fardad-d1ce/Salifot-Motors-Employee-Retention/readme.md

 ## 💡 Conclusion

-> An executive summary of the project is presented in this directory: `Executive summary.pptx`.
+> An executive summary of the project is presented in this directory: `Executive summary.pdf`.

 Testing the model on `X-test, y_test` proved a great performance with:
 - `Recall`: $\quad\;\frac{TP}{TP + FN} = \frac{369}{369 + 29} = 92.7 \;\%$